syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 documentation: ug
 ---

-# Bind data from SQL server to Syncfusion Blazor components
+# Bind Data From SQL server to Syncfusion Blazor Components

-In this topic, we are going to learn how to retrieve data from SQL database using [Entity Framework](https://docs.microsoft.com/en-us/ef/core/) to bind it to the Grid component and perform CRUD operations.
+In this topic, you will learn how to retrieve data from SQL database using [Entity Framework](https://docs.microsoft.com/en-us/ef/core/) to bind it to the Grid component and perform CRUD operations.
 Entity Framework is an open-source object-relational mapper (O/RM) from Microsoft.
 Entity Framework works with many databases.
 But here, we are going to discuss the step-by-step procedure to create an Entity Framework using the [MS SQL Server](https://en.wikipedia.org/wiki/Microsoft_SQL_Server) database and connect it to the Syncfusion component to perform CRUD operations in a Blazor Server Application.

 ## Prerequisite software